How do you get one of bp’s oldest refineries to contribute to net zero? One answer is green hydrogen.

 Martin Neubert, executive vice president and CEO of offshore wind for Ørsted, said: “Heavy industries, such as refineries, use large quantities of hydrogen in their manufacturing processes.
 They will continue to need hydrogen, but by replacing the currently fossil-based hydrogen with hydrogen produced from renewable energy, can help these industries to dramatically lower their CO2 footprint.

 “But first, renewable hydrogen has to become cost competitive with fossil fuel-based hydrogen and, for that, we need projects such as this with bp’s Lingen refinery, which will demonstrate the electrolyser technology at large scale and showcase real-life application of hydrogen based on offshore wind.”

-bp and Ørsted have together applied for funding for the Lingen Green Hydrogen project from the EU Innovation Fund ̶ one of the largest funding programmes for innovative low carbon technologies, which focuses particularly on energy-intensive industries.
+bp and Ørsted have together applied for funding for the Lingen Green Hydrogen project from the EU Innovation Fund ̶ one of the largest funding programmes for innovative low technologies, which focuses particularly on energy-intensive industries.

 The Lingen refinery processes about five million tonnes of crude oil a year (c100,000 barrels a day), producing fuels, heating oil and chemical feedstocks.